OSXBasedAnon/glimmer/README.md

 GEMINI_API_KEY="YOUR_GEMINI_API_KEY"
 ```

-And ensure you are loading this file in your application at startup.
+And ensure you are loading this file in your application at startup. https://aistudio.google.com/

+You can sign in there with your Google Account to get an API key for the free tier of the Gemini API.

 ---